Raulanthropos/Marketplace/README.md

 2. Browse products by category.
 3. View product details and add reviews (if logged in).
 4. Add products to the cart and manage the cart.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.